 If you’ve ever purchased tea you’ve likely come across some version of calming chamomile tea.
 Chamomile leaf is associated with “calming” because it contains active ingredients such as the antioxidant apigenin.
 Apigenin is neuroprotective and binds to benzodiazepine receptors in the brain which results in a sedative effect.

-Supplementing with chamomile can reduce anxiety and improve sleep quality.
-Tea time is optional because chamomile is readily available in supplement form.
+Chamomile supplements can reduce anxiety and improve sleep quality.
+Tea time is optional because chamomile is readily available in supplement form!

 - Dose: 220 to 1,600 mg daily